neuralbertatech/demoNights/README.md

   Add more touch sensors for additional interactions.
   Implement dynamic brightness control.
-  Use an OLED display to show sensor values in real time.
+  Use an OLED display to show sensor values in real-time.

 # License
 This project is open-source.
 Feel free to modify and improve it!